Scenario

 Task 3: Identifying domains for testing using TIDE Active Indicators

-In the Infoblox Portal, use the Active Indicators research page to identify and note at least one domain from each Threat Class or Property in techblue-crpz to be used for testing in the next task.
+Use the Active Indicators research page to identify and note at least one domain from the Scam Threat Class to be used for testing in the next task.

 Task 4: Testing Custom RPZ Rule techblue-crpz